idelchi/devenv/README.md

 # devenv

-`devenv ` is a repository offering a collection of common settings for linters and formatters, managed by Taskfiles.
-Additionally, it builds and pushes a Docker image loaded with all the required tools to Docker Hub."
+`devenv` is a repository offering a collection of common settings for linters and formatters, managed by Taskfiles.
+Additionally, it builds and pushes a Docker image loaded with all the required tools to Docker Hub.

 To use `devenv` in your project, include it as a submodule.